 “Unfortunately, large numbers of people all over the world have been specifically taught in childhood not to think, because thinking would lead to questioning the certainties of the elders, and this has not been allowed in most cultures.” – Brock Chisholm

 MY friend and confidant Jeof Vita was born in the jungles of the far east and raised by maternally-inclined Wildebeasts until the age of twenty-three, when he was captured in the wild by scientists investigating the legend of the Spiky-Haired Demon that the locals feared so much.
 At this point in his life he knew no spoken or written language, had never tasted beer, and had experienced sexual relations with only himself and the rather rough and tumble female Wildebeasts of his herd.
-He had let his hair grow long and the concentration of dirt and sweat over the years had acted as a natural hairspray, “spiking” his hair up straight.
+He had let his hair grow long and used the best hairspray for men, “spiking” his hair up straight.
 He had also pasted clumps of animal hair to the rest of his lithe body in an attempt to look more like a Wildebeast.
 In short, he was a brutal, dumb animal with no concept of civilized society or modern beer-brewing techniques.
 There was some talk of touring him in a cage as some sort of Freak Attraction, but his torrid bathroom habits and violent temper convinced wiser heads As a result, less than seven years later Jeof is an urbane, witty, beer-guzzling American citizen who exhibits a talent for art and graphic design and whose only intellectual failure is an inability to truly appreciate the sport of baseball.
 While he still displays many a “throwback” to his beastly ways (the sound of the phone ringing or the doorbell often sends him into chest-beating hysterics) he easily debates complex philosophies (If Batman were to battle Superman in the vacuum of space, who would win?), charms the local women right out from under the nose of your Editor here, and writes eloquently (he coined the comeback phrase of 1992: I don’t know, your Mom?).
 In fact, Jeof is now the very model of a modern metro denizen.

 And how was this transformation effected?
 Education, of course.
 Because, contrary to popular belief, the American Education System’s charter is not to create independent, creative individuals who make their own destinies, but rather to brainwash the teeming masses into happy workers and compliant tax payers.
 Every one of us, including yours truly, has been brainwashed to some extent to accept society’s rules and conventions without comment or rebellion.
 Except, of course, that term usually used is not brainwashed, but rather graduated.